right-rudder/fscrm-docs/src/content/docs/guides/embed_chat_website copy.md

 ---
-title: Add Appointment Calendar Form
+title: Embed a Chat on Your Website
 description: A guide in my new Starlight docs site.
 ---